azncodeferocity/cs-3505/assignment4/README.txt

 Do we need a default constructor (for food_item, for example)?
 Should we be using namespace std in any files?
 Do we need to override the = (assignment) operator (in food_item, for example)?
+Do we need a default constructor in inventory/ food_item?
+How to initialize sets - should we initialize to null?